mcode/clinical-trial-matching-service-template/README.md

 # Requirements

 The ResearchStudy object passed back by this server must be [FHIR-compliant] (https://www.hl7.org/fhir/researchstudy.html) and satisfy several requirements.
-Study must contain:
+It must contain:
 - Title
 - Summary
 - Site location